rust-lang/rfcs/text/0000-ptr-to-field.md

 <sub>Note about syntax: the syntax `Type.field` is going to be used as a placeholder syntax for the rest of this RFC, but this is *not* the final syntax for field types, that decision will be made after this RFC gets accepted but before it gets stabilized.</sub>

-Field types serve a few important purposes
-* They are integrated with the new `Project` trait (explained later)
-* Becaue they are types, they can implement traits
-    * This will allow conditional implementations of `Project`, which is important for `Pin<P>` (also explained later)

-Because they are types we can also generalize over field types like so...
+Field types serve one important purpose, because they are types, they can implement traits, and thus be generalized over.
+This allows for powerful compile time guarantees that field types are being used correctly.

 ### `trait Field` and `type FieldDescriptor`